chethandvg/tenant-management/README.md

 # Smart Tenant Management

 A **Smart Tenant Management** app is a mobile application that helps landlords and property managers manage their rental properties and tenants.
-It simplifies the process by automating the task of managing rental records, also generates a graph view to understand expense and gain for each property.
+It simplifies the process by automating the task of managing rental records and also generates a graph view to understand expense and gain for each property.

 ## Tech Stack